10 Cyber Security Threats Facing Businesses Today

 9. Phishing Email: Some degree of data breaches happens because of human error and the form of human error which leads to a breach happens when an employee clicks on a phishing email.
 A phishing email often carries a payload like ransomware or a trojan horse virus which wreaks havoc on the system right after its opened.

 According to a 2015 McAfee survey, 97 percent of people can’t tell a phishing email from a legitimate email.
-For this reason institutions need to train employees to identify these cyber security threats and to avoid clicking them.
+For this reason institutions need to train employees to identify these threats and to avoid clicking them.

 10. Advanced Persistent Threats: Finally, organizations should be wary of advanced persistent threats.
 They’re what you would call a “long con” when applied to a cyber-attack.
 Cybercriminals who are into APTs invest a lot of time casing their target after they’ve successfully infiltrated the system.
+Once they’ve gathered information, they’ll start capturing and transmitting data back to their own servers.
+This particular kind of attack is persistent in the sense that it can go on for years with the victim remaining unaware.
+Hackers who participate in APTs are dedicated professionals and often work in groups to penetrate their target organization.

-C-Suite executives and managers note that Cyber security has been at the top of their list of concerns since 2016.
-They are correct to worry based on the growing list of cyber security threats above.
+C-Suite executives and managers note that Cybersecurity has been at the top of their list of concerns since 2016.
+They are correct to worry based on the growing list of cybersecurity threats above.
 Despite these concerns, of course, businesses must continue to flourish.
-The cyber security industry is also keeping up with these cybercriminals and creating innovations of their own to protect systems from these threats.
+The cybersecurity industry is also keeping up with these cybercriminals and creating innovations of their own to protect systems from these threats.

 Xcitium experts encourage companies to adopt new paradigms in the fight against advanced threats.
-Instead of just relying cyber security on purely reactive methods of detection and damage control, companies should invest in layers of solutions to achieve defense-in-depth to prevent breaches.
+Instead of just relying on purely reactive methods of detection and damage control, companies should invest in layers of solutions to achieve defense-in-depth to prevent breaches.

 See Also: